Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Introduction

-for $C^\infty$ function $H$ and then extended to $C^0(M)$ by continuity.
-They proved in \cite{EP:morphism,EP:states} that $\zeta^{EP}_1$ largely satisfies most of the properties of \emph{quasi-states} introduced by Aarnes \cite{aarnes:adv} and introduced the notion of \emph{partial symplectic quasi-state}.
-In a more recent paper \cite{EP:rigid}, they generalized the construction by incorporating other idempotent elements $e$ of $QH^*(M;\Lambda)$, i.e., those satisfying $e^2 = e$, and also formulated the notions of \emph{heavy} and \emph{super-heavy} subsets of symplectic manifolds.
-Consider the (small) quantum cohomology ring $QH^*(M;\Lambda)$, where the coefficient ring is $\Lambda$ that is the field of fractions of the universal Novikov ring
+It is proved in \cite{EP:morphism,EP:states, EP:rigid} that $\zeta_e$ satisfies most of the properties of \emph{quasi-states} introduced by Aarnes \cite{aarnes:adv} and introduced the notion of a \emph{partial symplectic quasi-state}.
+They also formulated the notions of \emph{heavy} and \emph{super-heavy} subsets of symplectic manifolds.
+Entov and Polterovich also considered the map $\mu_e: \widetilde{\Ham}(M,\omega) \to \R$ by